chesterhunicut/Python-Nmap-AutoScan/cron-job.md

 # When prompted, be sure to choose nano as your editor to keep it simple.
 You will then set the schedule based on your needs in the appropriate format.
 I use https://crontab.guru/ to help get the correct format.

 # I chose to run the cron job at 5PM every Wednesday evening.
-You then need to specificy that you want to run the job with sudo priveleges and provide the information to execute the script along
+You then need to specificy that you want to run the job with sudo privileges and provide the information to execute the script along
 # with the path where the script is saved.
 Here is how my cron job is set up:

 0 17 * * 3 /usr/bin/sudo /usr/bin/python3 /path/to/your/script.py